Patient education: Rheumatoid arthritis treatment (Beyond the Basics)

 The treatment of rheumatoid arthritis must be tailored to each patient's individual case, including the severity of the condition, the effectiveness of specific therapies, and the occurrence of any side effects.
 Treatment choices may be different for a person with rheumatoid arthritis who has other illnesses, especially those of the liver or kidneys.
 It is important to work with a health care provider to create an effective and acceptable plan for treating rheumatoid arthritis.

 This topic review discusses the medical treatments that are used for patients with rheumatoid arthritis.
 A number of other topics about rheumatoid arthritis are available separately.
-(See "Patient information: Rheumatoid arthritis symptoms and diagnosis (Beyond the Basics)" and "Patient information: Disease-modifying antirheumatic drugs (DMARDs) (Beyond the Basics)" and "Patient information: Rheumatoid arthritis and pregnancy (Beyond the Basics)" and "Patient information: Complementary and alternative therapies for rheumatoid arthritis (Beyond the Basics)".)
+(See "Patient education: Rheumatoid arthritis symptoms and diagnosis (Beyond the Basics)" and "Patient education: Disease-modifying antirheumatic drugs (DMARDs) (Beyond the Basics)" and "Patient education: Rheumatoid arthritis and pregnancy (Beyond the Basics)" and "Patient education: Complementary and alternative therapies for rheumatoid arthritis (Beyond the Basics)".)

 GENERAL PRINCIPLES OF RHEUMATOID ARTHRITIS TREATMENT

-The aim of rheumatoid arthritis treatment is to control a patient's signs and symptoms, to prevent joint damage, and to maintain the patient’s quality of life and ability to function .
+The aim of rheumatoid arthritis treatment is to control a patient's signs and symptoms, prevent joint damage, and maintain the patient's quality of life and ability to function .
 Joint damage caused by rheumatoid arthritis generally occurs within the first two years of diagnosis, and it is difficult to predict which individuals will develop long-term complications.
-Therefore, the initial treatment of RA aims to eliminate or minimize inflammation.
+Therefore, the initial treatment of rheumatoid arthritis aims to eliminate or minimize inflammation.
 However, the risk of side effects from treatment must be weighed against the benefits.
 Treatments that can potentially stop joint damage are generally recommended for all patients with rheumatoid arthritis.
 (See "General principles of management of rheumatoid arthritis in adults".)

 Long-term medical care with regularly scheduled visits is essential for the successful treatment of rheumatoid arthritis.
 This care often entails medical visits and tests to assess the effectiveness of treatment and to monitor for side effects.